Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 Refer to the [API docs for this SDK](https://accedo-products.github.io/appgrid-sdk-js/).

-You may also want to refer to the [AppGrid Rest API documentation](http://docs.appgrid.apiary.io/) that this SDK uses behind the scenes.
-AppGrid-specific terminology is defined there.
+You may also want to refer to the [Accedo One Rest API documentation](https://developer.one.accedo.tv/) that this SDK uses behind the scenes.
+Accedo One-specific terminology is defined there.

 ## Installation